 Level: Form IV (10th–12th grades)

-Families supply 3-ring binder (1.5″ or larger) with class dividers as well as pencils and erasers in a pencil pouch.
+Families supply a three-ring binder with lined paper, pencils, and erasers in a pencil pouch.
 Colored pens are also welcome if they are erasable.